E Commerce Engine Revenue Reporting: Practical Workflow Guide

 Problem: daily revenue reports are inconsistent across teams.

-Meshline behavior: create a single revenue reporting system of record, apply transformations in a versioned pipeline, and publish canonical metrics to dashboards and downstream processes.
-Meshline enforces QA checks and creates an audit trail for every published number.
+Meshline behavior: create a single revenue reporting source system, apply transformations in a versioned pipeline, and publish canonical metrics to dashboards and downstream processes.
+Meshline enforces quality checks and creates an audit trail for every published number.

 Result: operational visibility and faster decisions, with transparent revenue reporting performance and auditability.